 Some have argued that because this strategy was developed in the 1960s, and the studies were done in the 1970s, that there is no possible way the technology can hold up.
 As a reminder, seatbelts were developed in the mid 19th century, and the modern 3-point seatbelt that we all use today was invented in the 1950s.
 This old technology has saved a million lives.

 The rifling used in modern firearms to spin bullets was developed in the 1400s (https://en.wikipedia.org/wiki/Rifling), and using dogs to guard homes dates back millennia.
-So what on Earth is it about Operation Identification that is so important that I have dedicated so much time and treasure to this cause.
+So what is it about Operation Identification that is so important that I have dedicated so much time and treasure to this cause.
 Why do I feel it is so critical that I endure being trolled online, publicly attacked or just plain ignored?

 The power of advocacy